George-83/rest-api-python-requests/README.md

-# REST API Test Project №1
+# REST API Project Python Requests

 This project provides automated tests for the public API [https://reqres.in](https://reqres.in), built using **Python**, **Pytest**, and the **Requests** library.